 \section{Abstract}

-In this paper we introduce a class of fully nonlinear mean field games posed in $[0,T]\times\X$.
-We justify that they are related to controlled local or nonlocal diffusions, and more generally in our setting, to controlled time change rates of stochastic (L\'evy) processes.
-This control interpretation seems to be new.
-We prove existence and uniqueness of solutions under general assumptions.
-Uniqueness follows without strict monotonicity of couplings or strict convexity of Hamiltonians.
-These results are applied to strongly degenerate equations of order less than one --- and non-degenerate equations (including both local second order and nonlocal involving fractional Laplacians).
-In both cases we consider a rich class of nonlocal operators and corresponding processes.
-We develop tools to work without explicit moment assumptions, and uniqueness in the degenerate case relies on a new type of argument for the (nonlocal) Fokker--Planck equation.
+We introduce a class of fully nonlinear mean field games posed in $[0,T]\times\X$.
+We justify that they are related to controlled local or nonlocal diffusions, and more generally in our setting, to a new control interpretation involving time change rates of stochastic (L\'evy) processes.
+The main results are existence and uniqueness of solutions under general assumptions.
+These results are applied to non-degenerate equations --- including both local second order and nonlocal with fractional Laplacians.
+Uniqueness holds under monotonicity of couplings and convexity of the Hamiltonian, but neither monotonicity nor convexity need to be strict.
+We consider a rich class of nonlocal operators and processes and develop tools to work in the whole space without explicit moment assumptions.

 \begin{section}{Introduction} In this paper we introduce a new model of \emph{mean field games} and analyse it using PDE methods.
-The mathematical theory of mean field games was introduced by Lasry--Lions~\cite{MR2269875,MR2271747,MR2295621} and Huang--Caines--Malham\'e~\cite{MR2346927,MR2344101} in 2006, and today this is a large and rapidly expanding field.
+Mean field games are limits of $N$-player stochastic games as $N\to\infty$, under certain assumptions allowing for the mean field limit to exist.
+The Nash equilibria are characterized by a coupled system of PDEs called the \emph{mean field game system}, where the value function of the generic player is given by a backward Hamilton--Jacobi--Bellman equation and the distribution of players by a forward Fokker--Planck equation.
+The mathematical theory of such problems was introduced by Lasry--Lions~\cite{MR2269875,MR2271747,MR2295621} and Huang--Caines--Malham\'e~\cite{MR2346927,MR2344101} in 2006, and today this is a large and rapidly expanding field.
 This research is mostly focused on either PDE or stochastic approaches.
-An extensive background and recent developments can be found in e.g.~\cite{MR4214773,MR3134900,MR3752669,MR3753660,MR3559742,MR3967062, MR2762362} and the references therein.
+Extensive background and recent developments can be found in e.g.~\cite{MR4214773,MR3134900,MR3752669,MR3753660,MR3559742,MR3967062, MR2762362} and the references therein.